Skip to content

 When should I deregister in Düsseldorf?

-If you’re leaving Germany for good, you’ll need to deregister your Düsseldorf residence.
+If you’re leaving Germany for good, you’ll need to deregister your address in Düsseldorf.
 However, if you’re relocating within Germany, there’s no need for deregistration.
 Instead, just update your new address by registering it (within two weeks of moving), and your former address will be automatically adjusted.

 German laws mandate that deregistration occurs at least a week before, but not more than two weeks after, your move.
 Given this timeframe, we advise you to begin the deregistration process as early as possible.
 This proactive approach helps you avoid potential complications or penalties and gives you a buffer for any required documentation within the permitted timeframe.